 Step 4: Fill out details about your classroom section

 Once you pick the login type for your students, you will be able to finish filling out your section settings in a page that looks like this:

 Fill out the section details with the following information:

-Choose the course you are planning on teaching.
-By assigning a course to your section, your students will automatically be taken to the given course page when they log in.
+- By assigning a course to your section, your students will automatically be taken to the given course page when they log in.

 - Don’t know what course to assign?
 Simply choose “Decide later” in the course dropdown for now.
 Check out our course catalog to help decide what course to teach.

 Enable Lesson Extras (certain courses only)